wso2/docs-open-banking/en/docs/advanced/authorization-flow-intro.md

 The API consumers push authorization details directly to the authorization server and obtain a reference.
 This method is also known as **Pushed Authorization**.
 The reference is notated by the claim; `request_uri`.
 Thereby, it prevents:

-- Intruders from intercepting the authorisation information sent in the request_object
+- Intruders from intercepting the authorization information sent in the request_object
-- Authorisation request calls becoming large with the authorisation details signed in the JWT and protects the confidentiality and integrity of the authorization details when passing through an API consumer application.
+- Authorization request calls becoming bulky with the authorization details signed in the JWT

+and protects the confidentiality and integrity of the authorization details when passing through an API consumer application.

 ###Authorization web application